 Location: Allende 107 (Centro Histórico, Oaxaca), 68000 Oaxaca, Oaxaca

 If you’re in Oaxaca, you must visit Origen.
 Rodolfo Castellanos is literally Mexico’s top chef.
-No, really — he just won the last season of Top Chef Mexico.
+No, really — he just won one of the the last seasons of Top Chef Mexico.
 His menu is creative, but always respects local ingredients.
 Everything I tasted was delicious including the guacamole (I think it has chepiche or hierba de conejo in it), ensalada de pulpo a las brasas (I didn’t like octopus until I tried it here), burrata de quesillo, and the aguachile.
 And the desserts.
 Oh my goodness.
 The flan was out of this world and the seasonal sorbets!
 Our trio included hierba santa, tejate, and betabel (beet) and they were all delightful.

 Location: Av.
 Hidalgo 820, Col. Centro, 68000 Oaxaca, Oax., Mexico